 Metrics Toolkit (RMIT) - a resource for researchers and evaluators that provides guidance for demonstrating and evaluating claims of research impact.

-Quick Reference Cards for Research Impact Metrics (Elsevier) - a consolidated quick reference to some key research impact metrics.
+Research Metrics Quick Reference (Elsevier) - a consolidated quick reference to some key research impact metrics.

-Using BiBliometrics: A Guide to Evaluating Research Performance with Citation Data (Clarivate Analytics) - A guide to evaluating research performance for researchers, universities and libraries.
+Using Bibliometrics: A Guide to Evaluating Research Performance with Citation Data 2015 (Thomson Reuters) - A guide to evaluating research performance for researchers, universities and libraries.